-- Static delist bids are submitted for a resource before the auction and cannot be changed during the auction.
-They may reflect either the cost of the resource or a reduction in ratings resulting from ambient air conditions.14 The ISO may be required to submit a static delist bid on behalf of a resource if the resource's summer-qualified capacity is greater than its winter-qualified capacity because the resource will not be able to supply its awarded capacity during the winter period. - Dynamic delist bids are submitted by participants during an auction.
-Unlike other types of delist bids, dynamic delist bids can be offered below 0.8 times the CONE threshold price, and the Internal Market Monitor does not oversee these bids (see below). - Permanent delist bids prohibit resources from participating in any future auctions unless they qualify for and clear as a new resource in a subsequent FCA.
-Additionally, as of the date of the permanent delisting, permanently delisted resources are prohibited from assuming any capacity obligation. - Nonprice retirement bids, which, are irrevocable requests to retire the entire capacity of a resource, supersede any other delist bids submitted.
+- Dynamic delist bids are submitted by participants during an auction.
+Unlike other types of delist bids, dynamic delist bids are only offered below \$1.00/kW-month, and the Internal Market Monitor does not oversee these bids (see below). - Permanent delist bids represent a binding request to remove the resource's capacity from the capacity market permanently at a certain price.
+Capacity associated with a permanent delist bid may only reenter the capacity market if they qualify for, and clear, as a new resource in a subsequent FCA.
+Permanent delist bids are submitted for a resource before the existing capacity qualification deadline. - Nonprice retirement requests, which are irrevocable requests to retire a resource, supersede any other delist bids submitted.
 Nonprice retirement requests are subject to a review for reliability impacts.
-When the ISO notifies a resource owner of a reliability need for the resource, the resource owner has the option to retire the resource as requested or continue to operate it until the reliability need has been met.
-Once the reliability need has been met, the resource must retire. - Export delist bids are similar to static delist bids but may have an opportunity-cost component as part of the cost data. - Administrative export delist bids are submitted for capacity exports associated with multiyear contracts and are initiated using the same requirements as for export delist bids.
+If the ISO notifies a resource owner of a reliability need for the resource, the resource owner has the option to retire the resource as requested or continue to operate it until the reliability need has been met.
+Once the reliability need has been met, the resource must retire. - Export delist bids are bids to exit the New England capacity market and sell capacity to a neighboring area.
+The cost of an export delist bid may include an opportunity-cost component of selling capacity to a neighboring market. - Administrative export delist bids are submitted for capacity exports associated with multiyear contracts and are initiated using the same requirements as for export delist bids.